 Questions?
 Email volunteernow@grandcanyontrust.org.

 Our top priority is the safety and comfort of our trip participants.
-Safety measures that will be taken on trips will be communicated in pre-trip emails.
-If we feel that a trip cannot be safely conducted due to public health conditions, we will cancel the trip with as much notice as possible.
-For the safety of all trip participants, we require everyone to be fully vaccinated prior to attending, unless a reasonable accommodation is approved.
-Volunteers or participants in need of an exemption from the vaccine requirement due to a medical reason, or because of a sincerely held religious belief, must submit a request for accommodation to volunteernow@grandcanyontrust.org.
-Reasonable accommodations will be granted where they do not cause the Grand Canyon Trust an undue hardship or pose a direct threat to the health and safety of others.
+Precautionary measures that will be followed on trips to avoid the spread of communicable diseases will be communicated in pre-trip emails.
+If we feel that a trip cannot be safely conducted due to public health conditions, or for any other reason, we will cancel the trip with as much notice as possible.
+Volunteers or participants may reach out to volunteernow@grandcanyontrust.org with any questions.

 We know you volunteer out of love for the Colorado Plateau, but here's what's in it for you: